openrport/openrport/docs/no13-vault.md

 ### Change a secured value
 You need to provide all fields like that you used to create a value.
 Partial updates are not supported.
 Additionally, you need to provide `id` of a stored value in the request url.
+You can get it by using the listing API.
+You get the id also when you store a new value.

 ```
 curl -X PUT 'http://localhost:3000/api/v1/vault/1' \